 Zapdos Code Standards

-The Zapdos software coding standards are based on that of the MOOSE framework.
+The Zapdos software coding standards are based on that of the Multiphysics Object Oriented Simulation Environment (MOOSE) framework.
 As such, the following document contains content almost entirely from that standard guide.
 The original guide can be found here.

 Clang Format